recontentapp/studio/README.md

-# studio
+# Recontent.app Studio

-📫 A local environment to develop email templates
+> 📫 A local environment to develop email templates